derekjpeters/morgan-express-example/README.md

 6. **Open your browser and navigate to `http://localhost:3000` to see the frontend.**

-7. **Endpoints to test middleware:**
-    - `/route` - Route with Morgan middleware
-    - `/endpoint` - Endpoint with Morgan middleware
+7. **Interact with the endpoints:**
+    - Click the "Call /route Endpoint" button to trigger the route with Morgan middleware.
+    - Click the "Call /endpoint Endpoint" button to trigger the endpoint with Morgan middleware.
-    - `/custom` - Endpoint with custom Morgan middleware
+    - Click the "Call /custom Endpoint" button to trigger the endpoint with custom Morgan middleware.
+    - Click the "Call /protected Endpoint" button to attempt accessing a protected route (add an `Authorization` header with `secret-token` in a tool like Postman to test).

 ## Understanding Middleware